awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 # Configuring Amazon S3 Inventory<a name="configure-inventory"></a>

 Amazon S3 Inventory provides a flat file list of your objects and metadata, on a schedule that you define\.
 You can use S3 Inventory as a scheduled alternative to the Amazon S3 synchronous `List` API operation\.
-S3 Inventory provides comma\-separated values \(CSV\), [Apache optimized row columnar \(ORC\)](https://orc.apache.org/), or [Apache Parquet \(Parquet\)](https://parquet.apache.org/) output files that list your objects and their corresponding metadata\.
+S3 Inventory provides comma\-separated values \(CSV\), [Apache optimized row columnar \(ORC\)](https://orc.apache.org/), or [https://parquet.apache.org/](https://parquet.apache.org/) output files that list your objects and their corresponding metadata\.
 You can configure S3 Inventory to create inventory lists on a daily or weekly basis for an S3 bucket or for objects that share a prefix \(objects that have names that begin with the same string\)\.
 For more information, see [Amazon S3 Inventory](storage-inventory.md)\.

 This section describes how to configure an inventory, including details about the inventory source and destination buckets\.